codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the mountain climber name his son?
-Cliff.
+Who is the coolest Doctor in the hospital?
+The hip Doctor!

 ## Daily Trivia

-What does the term GPU stand for?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Gaming Processor Unit
+ 1. Taiwan
- 2. Graphics Processing Unit
+ 2. United States
- 3. Graphite Producing Unit
+ 3. Germany
- 4. Graphical Proprietary Unit
+ 4. China (People&#039;s Republic of)

 <details>
   <summary>Answer</summary>
-  Graphics Processing Unit
+  Taiwan
 </details>